International & Area Studies

 Majors: International & Area Studies and Political Science

-Best Adjective to Describe You: Determined
+Best Adjective to Describe You: Formidable

 In 20 words or less, what is the best thing about being part of this department?

-What is your advice to first years and sophomores about getting connected to this department?
+What is your biggest piece of advice to first years and sophomores about getting connected to this department?

 What is the most valuable thing you’ve learned at K?

 What has been your favorite class at K?
-Why?

 How have you taken advantage of the open curriculum or experienced breadth in your education?